 Deva Samaj- 1887

-- Founded by Shiv Narayan Agnihotri in Lahore.
+- Deva Samaj was founded by Shiv Narayan Agnihotri in Lahore.

 - They followed The Ides of Brahmo Samaj in religious reforms.

-- Social code Against bribe, gambling, alcohol consumption, and non-vegetarian food.
+- Social code Against bribes, gambling, alcohol consumption, and non-vegetarian food.

 - His guru was Ramkrishna Paramhansa (1834- 1886)